HomeBoard Resources

 10. Items Requiring Board Decision.
 A consolidated list of every pending item that requires a board vote, approval, or awareness before the next meeting.

-If your management company provides all ten of these reports, by the 15th of each month, without being asked — you have professional-grade financial oversight.
-If you regularly have to chase your manager for basic financial information, that gap has a cost.
+If your management company provides all ten of these reports by the 15th of each month without being asked — you have professional-grade financial oversight.
+If you regularly have to chase your manager for basic financial information, that gap has a real cost.

 Find out how your current management company scores on the full 25-point Veritas Management Scorecard.